robusta-inc/execution-time-filter/README.md

 <li>Time Taken (in millis)</li>
 </ul>
 3. Logging is done with INFO log level and if logging level is above INFO, performance calculation is bypassed.
-4. The filter code snippet is
+4. The filter code snippet is <a href="https://gist.github.com/robusta-inc/5506725">here</a>